namwook0921/RL-practice/README.md

 # RL-practice

 This repository documents my journey of studying reinforcement learning (RL) while serving in the military.
 Due to many limitations including available software and security issues, I use solely Google Collaboratory as the platform and Python as the language.
-I use PyTorch and Gymnasium as libraries for the model and game environment, respectively.
+PyTorch and Gymnasium are the libraries for the model and game environment, respectively.
+I welcome all forms of collaboration and contributions—feel free to open a pull request, commit improvements, or share your insights!

 ---